Designing trust and decision making in cross-cultural product teams

 I created a lightweight research prototype to explore how teams interpret tone, urgency, and response expectations in everyday collaboration.

-Problem Concreting
+Problem concreting

 Across different teams and contexts, the same breakdowns kept appearing.
+I mapped one recurring scenario as a storyboard to make the moment of mismatch concrete.

-Key Insights
+Key insights

 Looking across these scenarios, several deeper patterns emerged.